About the Center

 What We Do At The Center

-The CRA digests the research and literature on suicide and violent threats and works to understand its application in real world scenarios.
-The CRA also provides education and consultations to mental health and health care professionals, agencies, and organizations about suicide, violent threats, and risk management.
+The CRA digests research and literature on suicide and violent threats to understand their application in real-world scenarios.
+Additionally, the CRA provides education and consultations to mental health and healthcare professionals, agencies, and organizations regarding suicide, violent threats, and risk management.

-The CRA has developed the Suicide Risk Assessment Scale and the Violent Threat Risk Assessment Scale to be used in a variety of mental health and health care settings.
-We continue to develop these scales to incorporate and integrate research on assessing for risk in a culturally diverse population, and meet the needs of agencies and the clients or patients they serve.
+The CRA developed the Suicide Risk Assessment (SRA) Scale and the Violent Threat Risk Assessment (VTRA) Scale for use across a variety of mental health and healthcare settings.
+We continue to refine these scales to integrate research on risk assessment within culturally diverse populations, ensuring they meet the evolving needs of agencies and the clients or patients they serve.

 Suicide Assessment